technmsg/blog/v2/content/2016/11/24/six-gadgets-2016.md

 Dryer balls, a nice reuseable alternative to dryer sheets for those with perfume allergies.

 The claim is that clothes dry faster too, although I haven't experienced that first-hand.
-I can say that the clothes emerge from the dryer with considerably less static that without.
+I can say that the clothes emerge from the dryer with considerably less static than without.

 Have I mentioned that they're adorable?